-Humility means putting God and other persons ahead of our own selfish interests, and considers that God’s creation transcends our own narrow interests.
-It demands respect of others.
-Rather than, “Me first,” humility allows us to say, “No, you first, my friend.”
-It encourages us to meet the needs and demands of others.
+Humility places God and neighbor ahead of our selfish interests; rather than, “Me first,” humility allows us to say, “No, you first, my friend,” urging us to meet the needs and demands of others.

-Humility is a major biblical theme because allows peace and harmony with all persons, dissipates anger and heals old wounds, regards human dignity and distinguishes wise from arrogant leaders.
+Humility is a major biblical theme because allows peace and harmony, dissipates anger and heals old wounds, regards human dignity and distinguishes wise from arrogant leaders.
 Humility does not deny one’s worth, rather affirms inherent human worth.
-Wealth, power or status gained at the expense of others brings only anxiety – never peace and love.
+Wealth, power or status gained at the expense of others creates anxiety – never peace and love.

 “It is better to be of a humble spirit with the lowly, than to divide the spoil with the proud.”
 (Proverbs 16:19)

 Wisdom cannot be found or practiced through arrogance or anger.
-As servants of God, we must respect all of God’s creation, including humanity.
-Pride brings dishonor and humility wisdom.
+We must respect God’s creation, including humanity.
+Humility brings wisdom and pride creates dishonor.

 “But the greatest among you shall be your servant.
 And whoever exalts himself shall be humbled and whoever humbles himself shall be exalted.”
 (Matthew 23:11-12)